California State Route 241: Tolls

 SR 241 employs a barrier toll system, where drivers are charged flat-rate tolls based on what particular toll booths they pass through.
 Since May 13, 2014, the road has been using an all-electronic, open road tolling system.
 And on October 2, 2019, the license plate tolling program, under the brand name "ExpressAccount", was discontinued.
-Drivers may still pay using the FasTrak electronic toll collection system or via a one time payment online.
-Drivers must pay within 5 days after their trip on the toll road or they will be assessed a toll violation.
+Drivers may still pay using the FasTrak electronic toll collection device, or via a one time payment online 5 days before or after their trip on the toll road.
+Drivers who do not pay after 5 days will be assessed an additional toll violation penalty.

-There are two mainline toll gantries: the Tomato Springs Mainline gantry just south of the SR 133 interchange, and the Windy Ridge Mainline gantry just south of the SR 91 interchange.
-As of July 2024, both gantries and the northbound exit and southbound entrance at Portola Parkway-North use a congestion pricing scheme based on the time of day for FasTrak users, while non-FasTrak drivers must pay the maximum toll ($4.40 at Windy Ridge, $4.20 at Tomato Springs, and $3.16 at Portola Parkway-North) regardless of the day and time.
-Tolls are also collected at a flat rate for all drivers at selected on-and off-ramps: the southbound exits and northbound entrances of Oso Pkwy ($2.59) and Antonio Parkway ($1.81); and the northbound exits and southbound entrances of Los Alisos Boulevard ($1.70), Portola Parkway-South ($1.81), and Alton Parkway ($2.69).
+There are two mainline toll gantries: the Tomato Springs gantry just south of the SR 133 interchange, and the Windy Ridge gantry just south of the SR 91 interchange.
+As of July 2024, both gantries and the northbound exit and southbound entrance at Portola Parkway-North use a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the maximum toll ($4.58 at Windy Ridge, $4.37 at Tomato Springs, and $3.28 at Portola Parkway-North) regardless of the day and time.
+Tolls are also collected at a flat rate for all drivers at selected on-and off-ramps: the southbound exits and northbound entrances of Los Patrones Parkway and Oso Parkway (both $2.69), and Antonio Parkway ($1.89); and the northbound exits and southbound entrances of Los Alisos Boulevard ($1.76), Portola Parkway-South ($1.89), and Alton Parkway ($2.79).